 So, let’s look at various instances where you need a primer before painting.

-- Skim-Coated or Newly Installed Drywall
+Skim-Coated or Newly Installed Drywall

 Newly installed or skim-coated drywall is highly porous.
 Hence, you need at least one primer coat to keep things in order.

 A skim coat refers to a thin drywall swipe usually laid over bare drywall.
 It evens out an uneven wall surface and is also very porous.
-Thus, it would help to apply a primer before the final color coat.

-- Glossy or Very Smooth Surfaces
+Glossy or Very Smooth Surfaces

 Extremely smooth or glossy surfaces do not hold paint coats well.
 Therefore, it would help to scuff with sandpaper lightly or apply a primer.

-On top of that, glazed blocs, ceramic tiles, vinyl, or plastic shutters require you to roughen up the texture before painting.
+On top of that, glazed blocs, ceramic tiles, plastic, or vinyl shutters require you to roughen up the texture before painting.

 Therefore, a primer becomes suitable because it seals the tannins in the wood and keeps it in good shape for an extended period.

 In addition, the primer helps you to hide flaws and imperfections on the bare wood.
 It also keeps the lumber from bleed-through knots and other blemishes.

 Also, masonry surfaces such as bricks, block walls, and concrete retaining walls need a primer to deliver a consistent color after the final color coat.

 Besides that, the primer will help the porous surface to adhere to and retain the paint perfectly.